Russell Reeder: Biography

-During the attack on Pearl Harbor, Reeder was stationed in California.
-Later in 1941, he was transferred to the War Department Operations Division, on Chief of Staff General George C. Marshall's general staff in Washington, D.C.
+During the Japanese attack on Pearl Harbor in December 1941, Reeder was stationed in California.
+Later that year, he was transferred to the War Department Operations Division, on Chief of Staff General George C. Marshall's general staff in Washington, D.C.
 In 1943, Reeder prepared a staff study proposing a "ground medal" comparable to the "Air Medal" already being given for "meritorious service while in 'aerial flight.'"
-The report presented to Lieutenant General Lesley McNair, then in charge of the Army Ground Forces, was forwarded to General Marshall and resulted in the creation of the Bronze Star Medal by President Franklin D. Roosevelt in February 1944.
+The report presented to Lieutenant General Lesley J. McNair, then in charge of the Army Ground Forces, was forwarded to General Marshall and resulted in the creation of the Bronze Star Medal by President Franklin D. Roosevelt in February 1944.

-In April 1944, Reeder was assigned to command the 12th Infantry Regiment within the Fourth Infantry Division.
+In April 1944, Reeder was assigned to command the 12th Infantry Regiment of the 4th Infantry Division.
 Reeder's regiment of 3,200 soldiers fought on Utah Beach during D-Day.
-On June 11, 1944, during the Battle of Normandy, Reeder received a shrapnel wound in his ankle that almost severed his left leg.
-Reeder was taken back to England, and from there was taken to the Walter Reed Army Hospital in Washington and his leg was amputated.
+On June 11, 1944, during the Battle of Normandy, Reeder received a shrapnel wound to his ankle that almost severed his left leg.
+Reeder was taken back to England, then to the Walter Reed Army Hospital in Washington, where his lower leg was amputated.
+He retired because of his disability in September 1945, but remained on active duty until October 1948.